jz-lu/hdqi/README.md

 # Construction

 We consider two types of Pauli Hamiltonian (i.e. sum of signed Pauli strings) instances.
 The first is commuting Hamiltonians, and the second is "almost commuting" Hamiltoninans, for an appropriate definition of almost commuting.
-These are organized in the files `commuting.py` and `almost.py`.
-In addition, `helper.py` contains generic helper functions related to Pauli and symplectic algebras.
+However, for numerical analysis, the only model we consider is the random local commuting Hamiltonian.

 ## How to sample some instances
-If you wish to sample some instances, the basic way to do it is to specify some parameters in either `commuting.py` or `almost.py` and then tell the file to save your data to some directory.
+If you wish to sample some instances, the basic way to do it is to specify some parameters in `generate_commuting.py`  and then tell the file to save your data to some directory.
 The data will be saved as a `numpy` array whose dimension is described below.

 The parameters of choice are as follows:
 * `n`: number of qubits